 - The repair process should begin in a few moments.

-7. Perform a system restore
+6. Perform a system restore

 How can I prevent the no login screen error from reoccurring?

 You must first update the drivers on Windows 11.
 Outdated drivers are likely to cause a bunch of issues.
-We recommend using DriverFix, a dedicated tool that will scan for updates and keep the installed drivers up-to-date.
+We recommend using Outbyte Driver Updater, a reliable tool that scans for updates and keeps the installed drivers up-to-date.

 Another rule you must follow is to shut down your computer after each session.
-When you shut down the computer, it gives a break to the various components and they start fresh when you turn on the PC.
+When you shut down the computer, it gives a break to the various components, and they start fresh when you turn on the PC.